dotnet/csharpstandard/standard/lexical-structure.md

 The lexical grammar of C# is presented in [§7.3](lexical-structure.md#73-lexical-analysis), [§7.4](lexical-structure.md#74-tokens), and [§7.5](lexical-structure.md#75-pre-processing-directives).
 The terminal symbols of the lexical grammar are the characters of the Unicode character set, and the lexical grammar specifies how characters are combined to form tokens ([§7.4](lexical-structure.md#74-tokens)), white space ([§7.3.4](lexical-structure.md#734-white-space)), comments ([§7.3.3](lexical-structure.md#733-comments)), and pre-processing directives ([§7.5](lexical-structure.md#75-pre-processing-directives)).

 Many of the terminal symbols of the syntactic grammar are not defined explicitly as tokens in the lexical grammar.
-Rather advantage is taken of the ANTLR behavior that literal strings in the grammar are extracted as implicit lexical tokens; this allows keywords, operators, etc. to be represented in the grammar by their literal representation rather than a token name.
+Rather, advantage is taken of the ANTLR behavior that literal strings in the grammar are extracted as implicit lexical tokens; this allows keywords, operators, etc. to be represented in the grammar by their literal representation rather than a token name.

 Every compilation unit in a C# program shall conform to the *input* production of the lexical grammar ([§7.3.1](lexical-structure.md#731-general)).